WEKA

 Hybrid Cloud Storage for High-Performance Computing with WEKA

-WEKA and the WEKA filesystem provide the infrastructure that your organization needs to optimize HPC across a cloud environment.
-With WEKA, you can drive AWS workloads with amazingly high performance for some of the most demanding computing tasks you can think of, including complex analytics for life science and AI applications.
+The WEKA data platform for hybrid cloud provides the infrastructure that your organization needs to optimize HPC across a cloud environment.
+With WEKA, you can drive cloud workloads with amazingly high performance for some of the most demanding computing tasks you can think of, including complex analytics for life science and AI applications.

 This approach includes on-demand access to resources through cloud bursting, rapid spin-up for new compute instances and S3 tiering for unlimited scaling capacity.